mowangdk/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-If enabled, this feature applies to all workloads which uses delay binding PVCs.
-Also non-zero value of metric `plugin_execution_duration_seconds{plugin="VolumeBinding",extension_point="Score"}` is a sign indicating this feature is in use.
-Unfortunately, there is no way to distinguish whether only static provisioning is being considered (the current behavior) or both static and dynamic provisioning are being considered (the new behavior).

 <!--
 Ideally, this should be a metric.
 Operations against the Kubernetes API (e.g.,